CarolinaKra/Carolina_Portfolio/README.md

 ## [Project 5: Blockchain Development](https://github.com/CarolinaKra/Blockchain)
 ### I took part of the creation of ZimCoin
 * Developed a cryptocurrency
-* Developed the transaction unit, using cryptography for the transaction signature and the transaction verification
+* Developed the transaction unit, using cryptography for the transaction signature and the transaction verification.
-* Developed the block unit, and the function for mining a block using proof-of-work as the consensus mechanism
+* Developed the block unit, and the function for mining a block using proof-of-work as the consensus mechanism.
-* Developed the blockchain itself with the possibility of reorg in the case of a fork, keeping the chain with the highest difficulty
+* Developed the blockchain itself with the possibility of reorg in the case of a fork, keeping the chain with the highest difficulty.
 * The development of a blockchain keeps track of the users' status, which includes their nonce and their balance.
 * Unification of the developed code with other given programmes to be able to mine blocks in a distributed blockchain.
-* Further research and essay writing on different areas within the cryptocurrency world
+* Further research and essay writing on different areas within the cryptocurrency world.

 ## [Project 6: Influence Of Video Conferences](https://github.com/CarolinaKra/InfluenceOfVideoConferences)
 ### My DataViz and Qualitative Analysis Project
-* Analysed the Influence of Video Conferencing on society during the Covid-19 Pandemic (Dec 2020)
+* Analysed the Influence of Video Conferencing on society during the Covid-19 Pandemic (Dec 2020).
-* Set Research Question, Motivation and Objectives
+* Set Research Question, Motivation and Objectives.
-* Designed and Conducted a self-administered survey
+* Designed and Conducted a self-administered survey.
-* Cleaned and Prepared the Data for Analysis
+* Cleaned and Prepared the Data for Analysis.
-* Analysed Data with Tables, Visualisations and Correlation Calculations
+* Analysed Data with Tables, Visualisations and Correlation Calculations.
-* Concluded that Video Conferencing brings a great benefit for the society in the way that people can connect and the way that individuals can develop, especially during the pandemic
+* Concluded that Video Conferencing brings a great benefit for the society in the way that people can connect and the way that individuals can develop, especially during the pandemic.
 * Predicted that in the future post-pandemic, the population will use Video Conferencing less frequently than the time during pandemic, and it will continue to be an important tool for work and study purposes.

 ![levelofhelp](docs/assets/levelofHelp.png)